kevinlin/ai-sdlc-playbook/docs/workflow/04-technical-specification.md

 ```
 ANALYSIS PHASE:

-Read each of the following technical documents and analyse them:
+Read each of the following technical documents and analyze them:

 DATA MODEL:
 [PASTE HERE]